IBM/tabsketchfm/README.md

 3. Pretraining

     a.
-Preprocess the opendata for faster training
+Preprocess the OpenData for faster training.

-    Preprocess the opendata files for pre-training
+> [!NOTE]
+> While we cannot redistribute the OpenData that we used for the pre-training.
+We provide the list of sources [here](./pretraining_tables.txt).

     ```